What does Washington’s offense do well? We’ll find out Saturday night in Arizona

 “But (he’s got) unbelievable energy, worker, knows the game, all those type of things.
 I think you guys think you have all the answers here, and that’s your job — to sit there and second-guess.
 We score 13 points (against Stanford), and that’s what you’re going to do.
 I get that.
 But we’ll keep grinding and keep improving.”

-The Huskies hope that improvement will arrive on Saturday night against 4-1 Arizona.
+The Huskies hope that improvement will arrive Saturday night against 4-1 Arizona.
 If they can effectively play to their strengths, Washington might just escape with its second Pac-12 win.

 “That was just a weird game for us (against Stanford),” said Ahmed, who received just six carries last week after rushing for 153 yards in the win over USC.
 “But we’ve got a good game plan this week, and we’ve got to attack it.”